Sushi Bake Recipe

 • 4 stalks asparagus blanched in boiling water for about 3 minutes, chopped into about 1 inch pieces

-• 2 tbsp sriracha mayo drizzled
+• 2 tablespoons sriracha mayo drizzled

-for the topping/garnish
+for the topping/garnish-

 • 1 large avocado diced